-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness intervention services directly at their school sites, leveraging their sense of comfort and positive relationships with adult staff members.
-Qualitative feedback from parents and staff indicates a desire to offer more individualized supplemental resources and interventions at the school sites for EL, FY, and LI students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Qualitative feedback from parents and staff indicates a desire to offer more individualized supplemental resources and interventions at the school sites for EL, FY, and LI students.
 Local data shows that tailoring resources to these specific student needs at each school site can be essential in promoting their academic success.
-Educational partners stated that sites' having access to and flexibility to provide additional academic supplemental support based on their individual needs is critical to the students' success.
+Educational partners stated that sites' having access to and flexibility to provide additional academic Tutoring and academic support: A local needs assessment shows that providing extra help for students struggling academically can significantly improve their progress.
+These supports could include instructional assistants, supplemental curriculum, additional support provided by a teacher or support provider, credit retrieval opportunities and supports, additional academic counseling, expanded career counseling, or college readiness. supplemental support based on their individual needs is critical to the students' success.
 To better meet the specific needs of Foster Youth, as highlighted by the 2023 Red Dashboard indicator, we conducted a thorough root cause analysis.
-Our investigation revealed that the low math scores of Foster Youth students stem from inadequate progress monitoring.
-This deficiency resulted in a lack of proactive provision of additional support and interventions by teachers and tutors.
+Our investigation revealed that the low math scores of Foster Youth students stem from inadequate progress proactive provision of additional support and interventions by teachers and tutors.
 Scope: LEA-wide shows that ensuring EI, FY, and LI students access necessary technological resources, such as computers or tablets, can facilitate their learning, especially in an increasingly digital world.
 These supports could include devices, supplemental digital curriculum, hotspots, educational technology training, and support.
+Educational workshops and programs for teachers: Local needs assessment shows that organizing workshops or programs that address the specific needs of EL, FY, and LI student groups can empower them to overcome barriers and succeed academically.
+These supports could include professional development for teachers and other educational supporters, as well as conferences, resources, and student conferences.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness foster youth, offering personalized academic support and progress tracking.
-In addition, we will organize workshops and professional development programs for teachers that focus on traumainformed teaching strategies and techniques for creating inclusive classroom environments that support foster youth's academic and socioemotional needs at each school site.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Specifically for Foster Youth: The LEA will implement tutoring sessions with trained mentors who understand the unique challenges faced by foster youth, offering personalized academic support and progress tracking.
+In addition, we will organize workshops and professional development programs for teachers that focus on trauma- informed teaching strategies and techniques for creating inclusive classroom environments that support foster youth's academic and socio- emotional needs at each school site.
 Specifically, to support math for FY, each site will conduct monthly academic data reviews for all FY students and ensure each FY student has access to tutoring and in-class support.
-Site Area Administrators will collaborate closely with the district to oversee all actions and expenditures, ensuring that resources are allocated effectively and that staff members are actively addressing the learning gaps of English Learners (EL), Foster Youth (FY), and Low-Income (LI) students at their respective school sites.
+Site Area Administrators will collaborate closely with the district to oversee all actions and expenditures, ensuring that resources are allocated effectively and that staff members are actively addressing the learning gaps of English Learners (EL), Foster Youth (FY), and Low- Income (LI) students at their respective school sites.
 This collaboration is vital to ensure accountability, maximize impact, and foster equitable opportunities for the unique needs of these student groups.
 These services and supports will increase opportunities for the academic support described above to meet the learning needs of EL, FY, and LI students.
-All expenditures are based on district and site needs assessments examining EL, FY, and LI students' unique needs.
-To maintain effectiveness throughout the academic year, we will implement regular checkins to assess progress and effectiveness for EL, FY, and LI students.
-Moreover, we will enhance
+All expenditures are based on district and site needs assessments examining the unique needs of EL, FY, and LI students.
+Research shows that supplemental support generally enhances students' academic